What Is Albinism?

-- Take your child to all medical visits recommended by the care team.
+- Go to all medical visits recommended by the care team.

-- Learn about albinism together.
+- Learn all you can about albinism.
 The care team is a great resource.
 You also can find information and support online at:

 National Organization for Albinism and Hypopigmentation

 Because the social scene can be more about fitting in than standing out, people with albinism may face bullying or prejudice.
 Voicing any frustration or sadness to a family member or friend who understands can help.
 So can talking to a counselor or therapist to get ideas on coping with any challenges.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.